 24) Yule log (Bûche de Noël)

-The Christmas yule log is a very popular dessert to serve for the Christmas meal in France, Belgium, parts of Switzerland, and French-speaking parts of Canada such as Quebec and New Brunswick.
+The Christmas yule log is a very popular dessert for Christmas meals in France, Belgium, parts of Switzerland, and French-speaking parts of Canada, such as Quebec and New Brunswick.

-Throughout the centuries, the meaning has changed, but today the yule log cake represents the yule log that families would burn starting on Christmas Eve to bring good luck.
+The meaning has changed throughout the centuries, but today, the yule log cake represents the yule log that families would burn starting on Christmas Eve to bring good luck.

 There are many recipes for a yule log, but some classics are passion fruit, chocolates, vanilla or candied chestnuts.